 Implementation

-The CAR’s history of repeated crises, rebellions and conflicts suggest a lack of policy learning, innovation and flexibility.
-Since its independence, the country has progressed from one conflict to the other.
-The government’s work has often been interrupted by attempted or successful coups or violent conflicts, which have also destroyed administrative infrastructure.
-Almost every conflict resolution process has resulted in a government reshuffle and administrative changes that have challenged bureaucratic continuity and consistency.
-While the details of each crisis period are different, the overall trends are comparable, including: the weakness, inability or unwillingness of governments to respect democratic processes and work with the opposition, unsatisfactorily implemented reforms, failed demobilization, disassociation, reintegration and reconciliation programs, and a lack of orientation in economic development.
-Monitoring and evaluating past experiences is extremely difficult in the CAR as statistics on which to base policy decisions are either not available or not reliable.
-However, there are also multiple ministries, where technical expertise and reforms are appreciated.
-Although this does not represent the core of how governance in the CAR functions, it does show some policy learning willingness.
+The CAR’s history and recurring crises, rebellions and conflicts indicate a long-standing lack of policy learning, innovation and flexibility among previous governments.
+Since independence, the country has moved from one conflict to another.
+Government operations have frequently been disrupted by attempted or successful coups or violent conflicts, which have also destroyed administrative infrastructure.
+Nearly every conflict-resolution process has led to a government reshuffle and administrative changes, hampering the development of bureaucratic continuity and consistency.
+Although the specifics of each crisis period differ, the overarching patterns remain the same, including the weakness, inability or unwillingness of governments to uphold democratic processes and engage with the opposition; inadequately implemented reforms, disarmament, demobilization and reintegration programs and reconciliation measures; and an absence of focus in the area of economic development.
+Monitoring and evaluation of past experiences are extremely difficult in CAR, as the statistics needed to inform policy decisions are either unavailable or unreliable.

 Policy learning